 Are you able to select the child that you adopt?

-I cannot emphasize enough how important it is for you as a prospective adoptive parent to have an attorney by your side to help with the adoption proceedings and paperwork.
-Even if you have preceded on your own to this point in the process the final stages of the case can become more difficult under certain circumstances.
+I cannot emphasize enough how important it is for you, as a prospective adoptive parent, to have an attorney by your side to help with the adoption proceedings and paperwork.
+Even if you have preceded on your own to this point in the process, the final stages of the case can become more difficult under certain circumstances.
 You will need to work with state agencies and the legal system to adopt A child.
 It always helps to have someone by your side who was experienced handling matters such as these.

-If you win the right to adopt A child then paperwork will be signed with the state before ever going to court.
+If you win the right to adopt A child, paperwork will be signed with the state before ever going to court.
 A court hearing will be held as more of a formality than anything.
 A judge will question you, the state agency, and any other party to your adoption case.
 The questions will be centered around your involvement in the child's life and an assurance that you will do everything possible to raise this child as you would you're naturally born kin.
 This hearing would finalize the adoption and give you all the rights and duties of that child as any other parent would have.